J. Rawls: Academic career

 In addition to his musical career, Rawls has established an academic profile.
 He holds a bachelor's degree in business from the University of Cincinnati, a master's degree in education from Ashland University, and a Doctorate in Educational Administration from Ohio University.
-He has served as an adjunct instructor and visiting artist, teaching courses in hip hop and music business, and has co-authored Youth Culture Power: A #HipHopEd Guide to Teacher-Student Relationships and Student Engagement.
-Rawls also directs the Hip-Hop OHIO Patton Education Program at Ohio University's Patton College of Education.
+He has served as an adjunct instructor and visiting artist, teaching courses in hip-hop and music business, and has co-authored Youth Culture Power: A #HipHopEd Guide to Teacher-Student Relationships and Student Engagement.
+Rawls also directed the Hip-Hop OHIO Patton Education (HOPE) program at Ohio University's Patton College of Education.
+In 2023, he was hired by Ohio State University to help build one of the first collegiate level hip-hop minor programs in the United States.